Brett Smiley (politician): Mayor of Providence

 After his resignation, Smiley announced his candidacy for mayor of Providence in the 2022 election, seeking to succeed Jorge Elorza, who was prevented from running for a third term due to term limits.
 He won the Democratic primary in September 2022 with 42% of the vote, while Gonzalo Cuervo received 36% and Nirva LaFortune earned 22%.
 He faced no opposition in the November 8 general election and took the oath of office on January 2, 2023.

 Personal life

 Smiley's husband, Jim DeRentis, is a real estate agent.

+Smiley grew up in the United Church of Christ.
+In 2024, he converted to Reform Judaism.